gokulmInfy/m2x-particle-core/README.md

 char pass[] = "<WPA password>";
 ```

-Just fill in the SSID and password of the Wifi hotspot, you should be good to go.
+Just fill in the SSID and password of the Wifi hotspot and you should be good to go.

 For an Ethernet Shield, the following variables are needed: